 Becoming a father is a boon.
-Becoming a father of a girl child is even a bigger blessing as most of the fathers know what their daughter means to them.
+Becoming a father of a girl child is a bigger blessing. most of the fathers know what their daughter means to them.

 However, having accepted this, I’m sorry to admit that I am not sure whether I want to become a father of a daughter…